 Upon reflection of the topic in light of recent events, it is necessary to re-evaluate the Opium Wars as part of the wider debate regarding the controversies of Britain’s imperial history.
 This has been particularly notable in Gladstone, one of the rare dissenting voices at the time, who called the conflict “a most infamous and atrocious war, more calculated in its progress to cover this country in permanent disgrace”.
 As we face a changing era in the relations between Britain and China, Gladstone’s words now have a particular significance to today’s listeners.

-A recording was made and will soon be made available to SACU members.
+A recording was made and the link has been made available to SACU members though the members’ newsletter.